 Unlike eccrine sweat glands (found all over the body) that simply release salt water, apocrine sweat glands (found in the underarm and groin) release a complex blend of compounds including fatty acids and amino acids that odor-causing bacteria then feed upon and create "body odor.”
 Sometimes these compounds aren’t fully removed in the shower with regular washing, so a “detox” can help remove them more efficiently.

-Lathering up with an unscented soap and letting the lather sit on your skin for 60+ seconds will help remove these compounds.
+Lathering up with an unscented soap and letting the lather sit on your skin for 60+ seconds will also help remove these compounds.
 Make sure you’re using true soap, not detergent, as soap has an alkaline pH that’s more efficient at breaking up biofilms.
 After rinsing, do a “sniff test” to make sure all residual odors have been removed.
 Repeat the process until all odor is removed.
 (This can be done on the underarms or the groin area.)
 A simple water and baking soda paste will do the same thing, as the pH of the baking soda will break up those compounds and bacteria, and the abrasiveness will assist in their physical removal.